 Half-life

-Four-channel video and sound installation, 6’ minutes (each)
+Four-channel video and sound installation, 2017

 The project was produced in the Arts Maebashi Museum artist-in-residency program.